 The program begins with 8 weeks of guided clinical observations in the operating room or other clinical settings.
-The summer includes extenstive workshops focusing on human factors, observational skills, market research, ethnography and design guide the process of needs finding, followed by idea generation, thickening and project selection.
-Students also experience skill enhancing workshops in utilizing Solidworks for drawing and 3d printing prototypes, machining and utilization of standard equipment such as lathes and mills, and electronic fabrication including soldering techniques.
-In addition, we visit companies throughout the summer such as Welch Allyn, Tessy Plastics, and Corning to better appreciate all of the different opportunities within the medical device industry.
+The summer includes extensive workshops focusing on human factors, observational skills, market research, ethnography and design guide the process of needs finding, followed by idea generation, thickening and project selection.
+Students also experience skill enhancing workshops in utilizing Solidworks for drawing and 3D printing prototypes, machining and utilization of standard equipment such as lathes and mills, and electronic fabrication including soldering techniques.
+In addition, we visit companies throughout the summer such as Welch Allyn, Tessy Plastics, LSI Solutions and Corning to better appreciate all of the different opportunities within the medical device industry.

 Clinical focus areas include specialties such as:

 - Orthopaedic surgery

 - Plastic surgery and wound healing

 During the academic year, students take graduate engineering and biology courses along with specialized coursework in medical innovation covering entrepreneurship, regulatory processes and intellectual property pathways.
 Following a guided process for project selection, students select one clinical need for brainstorming, design and prototyping during the academic year.
 Integration with the undergraduate design programs also offers experience in project management and supervision.
 This program offers exposure to the clinical environment and specialized knowledge and design experience critical to the medical device industry.